 E-mail

 Access to your Lewis & Clark e-mail account extends for about one year after graduation.
-Additionally, be sure to check in with the Alumni Office for more information about a program called “Lifetime E-mail Forwarding.”
+Be sure to check in with the Alumni Office for more information about a program called “Lifetime E-mail Forwarding.”

 University of Oregon School of Law, John E. Jaqua Law Library, Eugene, OR